AnannyaNZCA/Anannya/_posts/2021-01-20-Distributed Ledger Technology Topics.markdown

 ---

-## Evidence
+## Smart-Contracts

-You can try the evidence!
+This is a rudimentary explanation of smart contracts

-<span class="evidence">Blockchain establishes a consensus based on minimal trust between network nodes to execute smart contracts.</span>
+<span class="smart-contracts">Blockchain establishes a consensus based on minimal trust between network nodes to execute smart contracts.</span>

-<span class="evidence">Paragraphs can be written like so.
-A paragraph is the basic block of Markdown.
-A paragraph is what text will turn into when there is no reason it should become anything else.</span>

 ## Private Decentralized App SetUp